T-Tiffanyyau/Agario/WebServer/README.md

 Copyright:  CS 3500, Tiffany Yau and Man Wai Lam - This work may not be copied for use in Academic Coursework.
 ```

-# Comments to WebServer:
+# WebServer:
-No comments.

-# Assignment Specific Topics:

-The WebServer class store the player data to sql and also allow user to access it through localhost:11001.
+The WebServer class stores the player data to SQL and allows users to access it through localhost:11001.

-It also build the webpage on localhost:11001 where user can see the player data.
+It also builds the webpage on localhost:11001, where users can see the player data.

-# Consulted Peers:

-None

 # References: